pottery123/todo/README.md

 * The deployed app, Todo, can be found here: https://murmuring-river-52976.herokuapp.com/

 To run tests, download this repo using the green button in the top right hand corner.
-In your terminal into the todo directory that was just downloaded, probably in your download directory.
+In your terminal cd into the todo directory that was just downloaded,it is probably located in the Downloads directory if you are using a Mac.
 Then cd into the tests directory and run the command rails test.